Outpatient rehab following THA: Often the optimal choice!

 A structured process is crucial for the success of outpatient rehabilitation.
 Typically, the program includes the following phases:

-Initial diagnosis: At the beginning, a comprehensive examination is performed to assess the patient's current health status and mobility.
+Initial diagnostics: At the beginning, a comprehensive examination is performed to assess the current health status and mobility of the patient.

 Therapy planning: Based on the examination results, an individual therapy plan is created.

-Therapy Phase: This includes various measures such as physiotherapy, occupational therapy, pain management, and training.
+Therapy phase: This includes various Maßnahmen such as physiotherapy, occupational therapy, pain management and training.

-Final Diagnosis: At the end of the rehabilitation, progress is evaluated and recommendations for further treatment are made.
+Final diagnostics: At the end of the rehab, progress is evaluated and recommendations für further treatment are given.

 Contents of outpatient rehabilitation